anupam-kumar-krishnan/Namaste-JavaScript/Ep.7 The Scope Chain, 🔥Scope & Lexical Environment.md

 - It won't find, because there is no b inside this local memory

 - Now, what happens JavaScript Engine goes to the reference and goes to the lexical environment of it's parent

+## _Scope Chain_
+- Scope Chain is nothing but the `Chain of Lexical Environment` and the `Parent references`
+- Scope chains establish the scope for a given function.
+Each function defined has its own nested scope, and any function defined within another function has a local scope which is linked to the outer function — this link is called the chain.